Michuu93/google-cloud-function-comparison/README.md

 mvn gatling:test -Dproject=$(gcloud config get-value project) -Dtoken=$(gcloud auth print-identity-token) -Dusers=1 -Dduration=60
 ```
 where `users` is number of concurrent users and `duration` is test duration in seconds (default 20 users and 120 seconds).

+**Remember that the auth token has a limited lifetime, in the case of a longer test, the functions will responses with status 401.**

 ### Run cold start tests
 Make sure that no active instance of any function exists before running the cold starts test.